emumba-com/cloud-instance-manager/README.md

 **Cloud Instance Manager** is a web-based managed solution that allows admins to provision and manages Amazon EC2 Instances quite easily and efficiently.
 In other words, it is a wrapper on AWS for managing EC2 instances.

-It provides an easy to use interface through which admins can create users, assigns & un-assign instances to users, and upload ssh keys.
+It provides an easy to use interface through which admins can create users, assigns & unassign instances to users, and upload ssh keys.
 Users can start and stop assigned instances on-demand and view usage bill.

 Following are the features of Cloud Instance Manager: